Best Protein-Rich Foods for Seniors

 Why is Protein Important for Seniors?

 For any balanced diet, protein is an important nutrient to regularly incorporate into meals.
 Protein is most well known for contributing to muscle growth and repair, but has other benefits as well.
 Protein is a building block for cell growth in hair, skin, nails, bones and internal organs.
+Protein also helps maintain fluid balance in the body which is important for hydration and normal blood pressure.
 Additionally, protein is essential for healing from injuries, keeping fluid levels balanced and maintaining healthy vision.

-For older adults, protein-rich foods, along with exercise, are a great way for maintaining a healthy weight, which in turn, helps with chronic illnesses such as diabetes.
+For older adults, protein-rich foods, along with exercise, are a great way for maintaining muscle mass and a healthy weight, which in turn, help maintain activities of daily living and prevents chronic illnesses such as diabetes.
 The right amount of protein can also make significant contributions to your overall health.

 In a 2018 study by the Gerontological Society of America, researchers found that seniors in the control group who ate the most protein were “30 percent less likely to become functionally impaired than those who ate the least amount.”
 Their work suggests that lower protein consumption, coupled with a sedentary lifestyle, could contribute to “deteriorated muscles, compromised mobility and slower recovery from illness.”